Lilicogamer13/LWUC/characters.md

 Hi, searching all over the web i came with the widest/longest unicode characters.
-If you know any other please reply with it
+If you know any other please make a pull request with it.

-From shorter to wider Top 12 widest characters

 Ǆ